Reading Time: 3 minutes

 Everything after Column E we can ignore and delete.

 The sheet is now finished and you can begin your detective work to look at which links should be disavowed.
-A “No” in Columns B or C means that it is not is not in Column A (the list of domains currently disavowed), and should be evaluated and added to disavow if necessary.
+A “No” in Columns B or C means that it is not in Column A (the list of domains currently disavowed), and should be evaluated and added to disavow if necessary.

 Now depending on the size of your backlink profile, you may have hundreds, maybe even thousands to go through.
 You can always sort by root domain and tackle the sites with the most links coming to your site first.